WNBA's Brittney Griner appeals her Russian prison sentence | Law-Order

 - Russia

-Lawyers for American basketball star Brittney Griner filed an appeal on Monday of her nine-year Russian prison sentence for drug possession, Russian news agencies reported, in a case denounced by the US that could lead to a high-profile prisoner swap.
+Lawyers for American basketball star Brittney Griner have filed an appeal of her nine-year Russian prison sentence for drug possession, Russian news agencies reported on Monday, amid talks between the US and Russia that could lead to a high-profile prisoner swap.

 Griner, an eight-time all-star center with the WNBA's Phoenix Mercury and two-time Olympic gold medalist, was convicted on August 4 after police said they found vape canisters containing cannabis oil in her luggage at Moscow's Sheremetyevo Airport.